Atlantic City Car Accident Lawyer

 Vehicle defects – Defective vehicles and components can cause accidents and injuries in two different ways: when the defective vehicle is the actual cause of the crash, such as a tire blow out; or when the vehicle defect causes more accident injuries than they would have experienced otherwise, such as a seatbelt failure.
 If the crash involved vehicle defects, the manufacturer and others in the distribution chain might have liability.

-What types of injuries do Atlantic City car accident victims suffer?
+What injuries do Atlantic City car accident victims suffer?

 Almost any injury can happen in a car accident, but common types of injuries include:

-- Lacerations and burns – Cuts and bruises are painful but may also cause disfiguring scars.
+Lacerations and burns – Cuts and bruises are painful but may also cause disfiguring scars that cause the accident victim to experience pain, shame, and embarrassment.

 What are the insurance laws in Atlantic City?